FalilatA/CYPRESS-AUTOMATION/README.md

 * Notes: Each test case should include validations for form actions.
 For example, In the single form demo page, when you enter a value into the text field, your test should actually check that the content matches what is displayed after clicking the ‘Show message’ button.

 ## Task 1
-The solutions can be accessed with google sheet via https://docs.google.com/spreadsheets/d/14SBLjZzp2FaHVPvxToNPB4rDMB2S9SzsYeXdO61zro4/edit?usp=sharing
+The solution can be accessed with google sheet via https://docs.google.com/spreadsheets/d/14SBLjZzp2FaHVPvxToNPB4rDMB2S9SzsYeXdO61zro4/edit?usp=sharing

 ## Task 2
 The solution is provided in the 'CypressAutomation' folder of this repository.
 The test was implemented using the BDD automation framework and the Page Object model.